PARTHIB-DEB/Dj-Tailwind-Integration/README.md

  🔥 Although There are two more ways - 1) Using PlayCDN or 2) Connecting Tailwind Server Via REST API (because here the frontend is part of another project)

  💡 Let's see How we can build this configuration properly .

+ ❗❗_If You have some database like Postgres , where you can view data in raw form or some time of DAAS , then only use this way.
+Because in this way , the django-compressor completely disrupts django-admin pannel's default CSS.
+So If you can see data inside database then you can go through this way._

  # Requirements :
  🔔 Django (Any Version , Recommended >=3.5)